-This menu asks for entry of the person's name or initials, or an I.D. number that will be referenced in the audit trail stored in memory.
+The menu shown above asks for entry of the person's name or initials, or an I.D. number that will be referenced in the audit trail stored in memory.
 A minimum of 1 character, and a maximum of 10 characters must be entered.
 Entering more than 10 characters will display on the screen, but only the first 10 characters will be stored with the audit trail.